 Another problem is that you’ll miss out on juicy lines involving other teams / sports when you’re focused on a single team.

 The long term advantage outweighs this problem, but it’s still hard to keep yourself from worrying about missed lines.

 This strategy is easy because you merely need to bet against the public.

 The concept behind doing so is that sports books shade lines to reflect what they think the public will do.
 After all, a sports book’s primary objective is to set lines that draw 50 / 50 action – not predict game outcomes.

 This leads to some soft lines, where, if you go against the public, you’ll gain an edge.
 But how do you find out which team the public is backing?

 Given that sports books don’t release reports on betting patterns, this requires some guesswork.
 Good ways to figure out which way the public is betting involve asking yourself:

-Is a perennial winner involved like the New York Yankees, New England Patriots, Pittsburgh Steelers, San Antonio Spurs, or the Golden State Warriors?
-Lone-time successful franchises draw more
+- Is a perennial winner involved like the New York Yankees, New England Patriots, Pittsburgh Steelers, San Antonio Spurs, or the Golden State Warriors?
+Lone-time successful franchises draw more betting action.

 The key is to look for matchups where you think public bias is driving the betting action, then wager the opposite way.